BestTimesToVisit.com Logo

 money

 Don't be afraid to haggle, especially in markets like La Ciudadela in Mexico City, but do it with a smile!
 Start by offering about 60-70% of the asking price and meet somewhere in the middle.
-It's all part of the fun, and you'll likely get a better deal if you buy multiple items.
+It's part of the fun and expected, but always be respectful.

 transport